Are you homeschooling high school, or thinking about it for next year? Homeschooling high school is really not so hard.

 5. Making your High School Transcripts

-Compiling your transcripts is really not that hard!
+Compiling your transcripts doesn't have to be that hard!

 High School was my favorite time, of all of our homeschooling years.
 Watching my daughter blossom and grow, during the teen years....That was priceless!